 Been in breach of his duties to you, in which case they normally, on receipt of medical evidence and information on wage loss and the other records referred to above, commence negotiations with us.
 Provided your symptoms do not persist, it is our experience that in these circumstances compensation will have been agreed within 1 year of you first consulting with us

 Not been in breach of his duties to you, and is therefore not at fault.
 It may also allege that you are partly to blame.
 This is called contributory negligence.
 Where liability is denied, wholly or in part, Court proceedings may have to be commenced and it then becomes much more difficult to assess the duration of a claim.
 The Courts have put in place procedures to ensure that cases are moved forward as quickly as possible and we at MKB Law employ quality assurance systems to ensure that delays are kept to a minimum.

 What is involved?

-At your free first consultation our specialist solicitors take detailed instructions from you of the circumstances giving rise to your injury, your medical symptoms, and of any financial losses.
+At your first consultation our specialist solicitors take detailed instructions from you of the circumstances giving rise to your injury, your medical symptoms, and of any financial losses.
 You should have the following available for that meeting:

 photographic ID, such as your passport or driving licence